-Cyberbullies may lurk behind the screen, but with strength and support from those around us, we can overcome them.
+Cyberbullies may lurk behind the screen, but with strength and support from those around us, we can overcome them with your child.

 Cyberspace: For everyone and no one

-One of the best things about the internet is the ease of socialisation – it allows us to connect with our friends and family, play games online with them, form communities on social media, the list is endless.
+One of the best things about the internet is the ease of socialisation.
+It allows us to connect with our friends and family, play games online, and form communities on social media, the list is endless.

 While the internet is for everyone to enjoy, users can easily pretend to be no one.
 The internet also shrouds us in a veil of anonymity.
-While this can serve to be useful in certain situations – such as giving anonymous feedback to a service you found online – some users manipulate this anonymity for unkind purposes.
+This can serve to be useful in certain situations, such as giving anonymous feedback to a service you found online.
+Some users manipulate this anonymity for unkind purposes.
 These users are called cyberbullies.

 In the fourth installment of the Plano Adventures series, Attack of the Cybugs, the Cybugs that lurk in the shadows of the Wood Wide Web, taunt and jeer at anyone who passes them.
-When Professor Plano, Zed, and Zee took an innocent short walk through the wood wide web, the Cybugs emerged and ruined their walk by hurling nasty words at them.
+When Professor Plano, Zed, and Zee were on an innocent short walk through the wood wide web.
+It was then the Cybugs emerged and ruined their walk by hurling nasty words at them.
 It left the trio shaken, unable to fight back, until a special hero leapt to their rescue.
 Cybugs are just like cyberbullies.
 They take any opportunity to criticise and mock others online for no apparent reason.
 This leaves their victims in a state of helplessness.